- Products & Solutions

 Start filtration in the utility and storage area; here, your facility brings in municipal or well water, generates steam, and makes or stores compressed air and nitrogen.
 Plan to use pre-filtration on each of these “utilities” before it enters your process.
 Pre-filtration here improves the efficiency and longevity of your finer filters downstream.

-If you use nitrogen, changing tanks can expose the open line to airborne contaminants.
-A pre-filter on the nitrogen line is also a wise precaution.
+If you use nitrogen, changing tanks can expose the open line to airborne contaminants, such as dirt, dust, or microorganisms.
+A pre-filter on the nitrogen line is also a wise precaution to ensure your nitrogen is free of impurities.

 The area where active pharmaceutical ingredients (APIs) are formulated and stored should be another focus of filtration.
 Steel tanks can be a breeding ground for bacteria introduced by personnel and ambient air.